melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Instructions.md

 simply adds together the `imp_value` attributes of the addends, making the intention of the equation clearer.
 This is an example of using the `Maybe` monad implicitly, where we use expressions of type `Maybe<Float>` as if they had type `Float`.
+If we wrote the equation on line 73 without implicit monads, a subexpression not evaluating would cause an error, halting evaluation, rather than allowing us to continue evaluation and declare there was no result.
 These two equations will end up evaluating the same way, but the implicit one is easier to write and easier to read.

 The `minus` and `mult` productions are similar to the `plus` production.
 The `div` production (line 81) has an equation which